 Have a question we haven’t answered here?
 Contact us.

-A. You must be 18 or over to apply for any of our courses, and must meet any entry requirements specified (please visit the individual course pages for more details on these requirements).
+A. You must be 18 or over to apply for any of our courses, except our SFX summer school which is for 14-17 year olds.
+You must also meet any entry requirements specified (please visit the individual course pages for more details on these requirements).

 To start the enrolment process, we first ask that you get in touch to arrange a visit to our studios, where we can carry out a brief interview.
 Telephone interviews can also be arranged if you are located too far away.
 After the interview stage you will need to complete an enrolment form and will be required to pay a deposit to secure your place on your chosen course.
 Please note that this deposit is unfortunately non-refundable.